What are the Humanities?

 Requirements for the Humanities Major.
 In addition to the 48 credit hours required from the college’s core curriculum, the Humanities major requires 39 credit hours of Humanities and related interdisciplinary courses as well as 18-24 credit hours in a designated concentration.
 A breakdown of the Humanities major works as follows:

-• All Humanities majors must declare a field of concentration from the following list: Philosophy, English, Film, World Cultures, Art, Art History, Music, Theater, Political Science, French, History, or Spanish.
+- All Humanities majors must declare a field of concentration from the following list: Philosophy, English, Film, World Cultures, Art, Art History, Music, Theater, Political Science, French, History, or Spanish.
 Concentrations vary between 18-21 credit hours.
-For specific concentration requirements, please see the Course Catalogue or speak with your Humanities advisor.
+For specific concentration requirements, please see the Course Catalog or speak with your Humanities advisor.

 Requirements for the Humanities Minor.
 A minor in Humanities requires completion of 18 credit hours including 12 in Humanities and 6 in History/Special Topics.
 A general breakdown of the Humanities minor works as follows:

-• Because the Humanities minor is designed to complement the student’s major field of study, there is no concentration requirement for the minor.
-For more information, please see the Course Catalogue or speak to your Humanities advisor.
+- Because the Humanities minor is designed to complement the student’s major field of study, there is no concentration requirement for the minor.
+For more information, please see the Course Catalog or speak to your Humanities advisor.

 Requirements for the Great Books Minor.
 Students who are interested in humanistic study but who wish to direct the entirety of their attention to the reading, interpretation, and analysis of primary texts can minor in Great Books.
 The minor includes a selection of 18 credit hours pulled from English, Humanities, and Philosophy courses.
 For a full list of the degree requirements, please visit the Course Catalogue or speak to your Humanities advisor.